rolling-scopes-school/tasks/tasks/piskel-clone.md

 2) Usage of **JS/ES2015+** or **TypeScript**
 3) You can use libraries and frameworks like react/angular/vue/jquery/bootstrap/lodash/wrapper for file formats / api utilisation.
 4) Final version of the editor should be **available by link**.
 The easiest way to realize it is to publish your project on Github pages / google firebase / heroku
+5) usage of jest / other tool for writing test.
+Also need to setup test coverage output in the package json
+6) need to use browser canvas api to draw frames

 ### Requirements to the commits, PR, repository
 https://github.com/rolling-scopes-school/docs/blob/master/ru/stage2-tasks-requirements.md